 Images of Interest

-Rather than accept case reports, the Journal accepts images of interest, which include a short commentary.
+The Journal accepts images of interest, which include a short commentary.
 The aim of this section is to demonstrate and illustrate an educational message, rather than just to demonstrate dramatic pathology.
 Images can be submitted as a multi-panel with a series of scans/photographs in order to support the message presented in the narrative.
 The submission should be a maximum of 250 words.
 They will not contain an abstract.

 The aim of the Journal, in addition to the dissemination of peer-reviewed evidence, is to support English-second-language authors and early career scientists.
 Provided that a submitted manuscript has good scientific merit, the Journal is able to provide a free language editing service.
 Furthermore, where article content would benefit from high-quality figures, artwork can be commissioned to support the publication.